 Read our article on genetic inheritance.

-Mutations are some undesirable change or alteration in our genes.
+Mutations are some undesirable changes or alterations in our genes.
 And as we know it causes some serious health issues.

 Scientifically, “alterations in a nucleotide sequence of a DNA or gene which causes genetic abnormalities are known as mutations.”

-Insertion, deletion, translocation, inversion or base substitution are some of the common types of gene mutations happen in a genome.
+Insertion, deletion, translocation, inversion or base substitution are some of the common types of gene mutations that happen in a genome.
 Some mutations are acquired, only occur after birth through some mutagens, for example, cancer.

-Contrary, some mutations can pass on between generations, those mutations might either lethal dominant or recessively normal.
-These type of mutations are categorised as inherited mutations.
+Contrary, some mutations can pass on in offsprings, those mutations might either lethal dominant or recessively normal.
+These types of mutations are categorized as inherited mutations.

-IVS1-5 is a type of single base mutation of beta-globin gene causes beta-thalassemia.
-It’s an autosomal recessive condition thus two recessive alleles are required to cause anamia.
+IVS1-5 is a type of single base mutation of the beta-globin gene that causes beta-thalassemia.
+It’s an autosomal recessive condition thus two recessive alleles are required to cause anemia.
 Likewise, some mutations are dominant or extrachromosomal.